wilsonmar/wilsonmar.github.io/_posts/2021-11-26-python-samples.md

    * run_... controls whether a capability is invoked
    * show_... controls whether output is displayed
    <br /><br />

-Most use and run flags have a <strong>default of False</strong>, to NOT use/run.

-### Show flags

-Most show flags have a <strong>default of True</strong>, to display output.

-The program is coded to display various types of messages.

-* show_fatal of FATAL conditions
-* show_error of ERROR conditions
-* show_warning of WARNING conditions
-* show_info of INFO conditions
-* show_verbose of VERBOSE text of data users might be interested in
-* show_trace of TRACE conditions internal to the program for developers
-* show_todo of TODO (by developers)
-<br /><br />

-There are additional show flags to control display of

-* show_pgminfo
-etc.
-<br /><br />

-> Some programmers prefer to not code shows of values, and instead dynamically set IDE breakpoints to view values.
-But I prefer to show so that during runs there is a historical record of what has occurred, for troubleshooting.

 <a name="Sections"></a>